Alexandre Allegret-Pilot

-Alexandre Allegret-Pilot (born 11 January 1989) is a French politician of the Union of the Right for the Republic (UDR).
-He was elected member of the National Assembly for Gard's 5th constituency in 2024.
+Alexandre Allegret-Pilot (/fr/; born 11 January 1989) is a French politician and civil servant who has represented the 5th constituency of Gard in the National Assembly since 2024.
+He is a member of the Union of the Right for the Republic (UDR).

 Early life and career

 Allegret-Pilot was born in Évires.
 He graduated from the École nationale d'administration and Aix-Marseille University, and was employed at the Ministry of Economics.
 He was elected municipal councillor of Fillière in 2020, and was a candidate for the 2020 Senate election and the 2021 departmental election in Haute-Savoie.